heypete/petes-guide-to-solar-battery-chargers/main.md

    - As the battery continues to charge at a constant voltage, the charge current needed to maintain that voltage will decrease over time.
    - When the charge current falls below a certain threshold, generally around 0.1C, charging stops.
 4. Once the battery voltage decreases below a certain threshold (whether due to self-discharge or being drawn down by the load), a new charge cycle is started and the battery charged again.
-   - Unlike lead-acid batteries, lithium-ion batteries are intolerant of "float" charging where a constant voltage is applied to counteract self-discharge.
-This can rapidly destroy a battery.
+   - Unlike lead-acid batteries, lithium-ion batteries are intolerant of "float" charging where a constant charging voltage is applied to counteract self-discharge.
+This can rapidly destroy a li-ion battery.

 ![Li-Ion Battery Charge Profile Graph](images/battery-charge-profile.png)
+<a id="<a id="section_id"></a>"></a>
+*Figure 1: Lithium-Ion Charging Profile (Image source: Shanghai Ruyun Electronics Co, Ltd., [CN3791 datasheet](http://www.consonance-elec.com/en/72.html).)*

 #### Charging Requirements
 ##### Constant Current/Constant Voltage Charging